keboola/connection-docs/manipulation/transformations/index.md

 2) **Transformation Script** --- SQL, Python or R code: defines what happens with the data while taking the tables from Input Mapping, modifying them and producing the tables referenced in Output Mapping.

 {: .image-popup}
 ![Simple input and output mapping](./mappings.png)

+*When writing transformation scripts, keep in mind that the table names referenced by mappings are automatically quoted by KBC.
+This is especially important for Snowflake, which is case sensitive.*

 ## Backends
 A backend is the engine running the transformation script.
 It is either a database server (MySQL, Redshift,